stillwater-sc/universal/README.md

  posit<8,0> negate      PASS
  posit<8,0> reciprocate PASS

-These two educational examples are pretty informative when you are just starting out learning about posits: bash-4.3# education/posit/edu_scales bash-4.3# education/posit/edu_tables
+The following two educational examples are pretty informative when you are just starting out learning about posits: bash-4.3# education/posit/edu_scales bash-4.3# education/posit/edu_tables
 ```

+## How to build

 If you do want to work with the code, the universal numbers software library is built using cmake.
 Install the latest cmake [cmake](https://cmake.org/download).